BoxCast Team • March 04, 2021

 How am I going to get it there?

-Your own site is the place where you can best serve your viewers with your brand and your resources.
+Your own site is the best place you can serve your viewers with your brand and resources.

 Of all of the streaming platforms, Facebook Live is the most popular because of its social power.
-When you already have a large audience on Facebook, you may find Facebook Live an important destination for your live streams because of its potential for high viewership.
+If you already have a large audience on Facebook, you may find Facebook Live an important destination for your streams because of its potential for high viewership.

 When you think about video on the internet, YouTube is the biggest name in the industry.
 With over 1 billion unique viewers each month, the platform is an effective space for sharing your digital video content.

 There are many other places you may want to send your live stream.
-Each one of those comes with its unique advantages and disadvantages.
+Each one comes with its unique advantages and disadvantages.

 You don't need to stream to every destination.
-If you don't have a YouTube audience already, it's probably not worth your time to manage a stream there.
+For example, if you don't already have a YouTube following, it's probably not worth your time to manage a stream there.
 Pick a few spots that work for you and focus on growing your audience in those places.

 All live streaming destinations require sending your stream to the internet.